 Effect on financial aid

 Undergraduates must maintain a minimum current registration of 6 credits (half-time status) to qualify for federal loans.
 Some federal, state, and University financial aid programs require full-time status.
 The effect on your financial aid will depend on when you withdraw and the type of aid you receive.
 You may be required to return all or a portion of financial aid disbursed to you.
+See minimum credits for financial aid for more information.

-Consult with a One Stop counselor before you withdraw to determine the impact, if any, on your financial aid, tuition, and/or fees.
+Contact a One Stop counselor before you withdraw to determine the impact, if any, on your financial aid, tuition, and/or fees.

 Alternate option to withdrawing